gdarko/digital-license-manager/readme.txt

 The License activations are stored as a separate database entries and not using a counter.
 This allows easier management of License Activation per device/installation/etc.

+= I am using "License Manager for WooCommerce", how to migrate to Digital License Manager?

+Looking to migrate from License Manager for WooCommerce? <a href="https://docs.codeverve.com/digital-license-manager/migration/migrate-from-license-manager-for-woocommerce/">Read more</a>!

 = How to create a license through the REST API? =

 To create a license through the REST API, please follow this <a href="http://docs.codeverve.com/digital-license-manager/rest-api/licenses/create/" target="_blank">guide</a>.